 Challenge number Detail of challenge 1 - Time, space, resources, and support for extended learning and any periods of remote learning Our extended learning (homework) policy aims to make extended learning accessible to all students with work set as Online Work e.g., Hegarty Maths (or other online platforms - Languagenut, Seneca etc.) Work set around knowledge organisers (self-quizzing on essential knowledge or, preparation for retrieval tests etc.) Any other work the class teacher sets (if an extended piece of writing is set, then the teacher will provide feedback on this) Read for 20 minutes every evening.
 Our observations and national data suggest that the education and wellbeing of disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 2 - Access to enrichment opportunities Data suggests that students eligible for pupil premium funding are less likely to engage in enrichment opportunities for example, music tuition and school trips 3 - Literacy and numeracy skills The attainment of disadvantaged pupils is generally lower than that of their peers on entry in Year 7 e.g., 2019-20 entry - 68% of LPA students are eligible for pupil premium funding compared to 52% (MPA) and 49% (HPA).
-Although by Year 11 students at Hillcrest eligible for pupil premium funding perform well compared to others nationally the in-school gap is still an area of focus and the impact of pandemic has widened this gap in 2022.
-In 2022 the progress of Hillcrest students eligible for pupil premium was in line with the progress of all students nationally and almost half a grade better than students eligible for pupil premium nationally (based on national 2019 data).
-4 - Emotional wellbeing and social/ community issues During the pandemic, teacher referrals for support markedly increased.
-The number of students on the vulnerable list eligible for pupil premium is growing.
-5- Attendance and punctuality Our attendance data over the last year indicates that attendance among disadvantaged pupils has fallen lower than that of for non-disadvantaged pupils following the pandemic.
+Although by Year 11 students at Hillcrest eligible for pupil premium funding perform well compared to others nationally the in-school gap is still an area of focus.
+In 2023 the progress of Hillcrest students eligible for pupil premium was well above the progress of all students nationally.
+4 - Emotional wellbeing and social/community issues Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+These challenges particularly affect disadvantaged pupils, including their attainment.
+Referrals for support remain high.
+5- Attendance and punctuality Our attendance data last year indicates that attendance among disadvantaged pupils was 5.5% lower than for non-disadvantaged pupils.